jacobwilliams/qtpyguihelper/docs/examples.rst

 Examples
 ========

-This section provides comprehensive examples showing how to use QtPyGuiHelper in different scenarios.
+This section provides comprehensive examples showing how to use vibegui in different scenarios.

 Basic Examples
 --------------